fxkjd/sails-generate-mvc/README.md

 # sails-generate-mvc

-A `MVC` generator for use with the Sails command-line interface.
+A `MVC` generator to use with the Sails command-line interface.

 ![MVC Sample](http://i.imgur.com/4bzthh6.jpg)